girish-qure/newupdate/README.md

 ```
 - now final step run full-deploy.sh file(make sure you are as sudo)
 ```
 cd  /qureupdate
 ./full-deploy.sh
 ```
 - if you followed above steps properly upgradation should be sucessfull without any issue

--what “full-deploy.sh” will do
+- what “full-deploy.sh” will do
 ```
     docker login
     take postgres backup of previous version